ThangCNVN/ThangCNVN/README.md

 ## About Me 🕵️‍♂️

-I am a passionate malware analyst, constantly exploring the realms of cybersecurity.
-My mission is to unravel the secrets of malware and contribute to a safer digital landscape.
+I am a passionate malware analyst (kinda), constantly exploring the realms of cybersecurity.
+I just love to play around with malware and security stuff!

 ## What You'll Find Here 📁